-$^{\prime}\text{R}^{\prime}$ - The R flag is set to 0 and ignored upon reception.

-'B' - The B flag is used as the bootstrapping flag.
-If the flag is turned on, the message is a bootstrap message.

-$^\prime {\rm L}^\prime$ - The L flag is used to request the key lifetimes from the server.
+- 'R' The R flag is set to 0 and ignored upon reception. - 'B' The B flag is used as the bootstrapping flag.
+If the flag is turned on, the message is a bootstrap message. - 'L' The L flag is used to request the key lifetimes from the server.

-The rest of the 5 bits are set to 0 and ignored on reception.
+The remaining 5 bits are set to 0 on transmission and ignored on reception.

-SEQ: A 16-bit sequence number is used for replay protection.
-The SEQ number field is initialized to 0 every time a new rRK is derived.

-TVs or TLVs: In the TV payloads, there is a 1-octet type payload and a value with type-specific length.
+- SEQ: An unsigned 16-bit sequence number is used for replay protection.
+The SEQ field is initialized to 0 every time a new rRK is derived.
+The field is encoded in network byte order. - TVs or TLVs: In the TV payloads, there is a 1-octet type payload and a value with type-specific length.
 In the TLV payloads, there is a 1-octet type payload and a 1-octet length payload.
-The length field indicates the length of the value expressed in number of octets.

-keyName-NAI: This is carried in a TLV payload.
+The length field indicates the length of the value expressed in number of octets. - keyName-NAI: This is carried in a TLV payload.
 The Type is 1.
 The NAI is variable in length, not exceeding 253 octets.
 The EMSKname is in the username part of the NAI and is encoded in hexadecimal values.
-The EMSKname is 64 bits in length and so the username portion takes up 128 octets.
+The EMSKname is 64 bits in length, and so the username portion takes up 16 octets.
 If the rIK is derived from the EMSK, the realm part of the NAI is the home domain name, and if the rIK is derived from a DSRK, the realm part of the NAI is the domain name used in the derivation of the DSRK.
-The NAI syntax follows [4].
+The NAI syntax is specified in Aboba, et al. [RFC4282].
 Exactly one keyName-NAI attribute SHALL be present in an EAP-Initiate/Re-auth packet.